Skip to content

 signed int temperature = -40; // 范围:-2147483648 到 2147483647

 The const keyword declares a variable as read-only, which serves multiple purposes in embedded development.
-First, it helps the compiler optimize by placing constant data in ROM or Flash rather than RAM, saving precious RAM resources.
-Second, it provides compile-time safety checks to prevent accidental modification of data that should not change.
-This is sometimes very important, as it essentially emphasizes that within the current logic, this value is an invariant (of course, C++ provides the even more powerful constexpr, which we will discuss when we get to C++).
+First, it helps the compiler optimize code by placing constant data in ROM or Flash rather than in RAM, thus conserving valuable RAM resources.
+Second, it provides compile-time safety checks to prevent accidental modification of data that should remain unchanged.
+This is often important, as it emphasizes that the value is an invariant within the current logic (of course, C++ also provides the more powerful constexpr, which we will discuss when we dive deeper into C++).

 c